Jurassic Quest Drive-thru Returns This Summer

 Guests enjoy the prehistoric thrills from the comfort and safety of their cars.
 Photo by Mommy Poppins

 Drivers start their Jurassic Quest tour in the early Cretaceous Period, a pretty tame period by prehistoric standards.
 The excitement soars up with the Jurassic and Triassic Periods.
-Fan favorites like Tyrannosaurus rex, Allosaurus, Spinosaurus, and Triceratops are all (almost) within arms reach out the windows, and many move and roar as cars roll by.
+Fan favorites like Tyrannosaurus Rex, Allosaurus, Spinosaurus, and Triceratops are all (almost) within arms reach out the windows, and many move and roar as cars roll by.

 An audio guide is available for streaming via a QR code that visitors scan at the entrance (or load up in advance from the website).
 This narration explains each dino in detail, and even adds a touch of Jurassic Park-style drama to the 45-minute tour.
 The recording actually plays on a Youtube video, so be sure to have your phone / audio connection sorted out in advance.
-Also, don't plan on using the same phone for taking photos and playing the audio, since the Youtube video will stop every time you snap a photo.
+Also, don't plan on using the same phone for taking photos and playing the audio, because the Youtube video will stop every time you snap a photo.

 An online audio tour leads visitors through the dinosaur safari.
 Photo courtesy of Jurassic Quest Inc